 Advanced Writing for Graduate Students

-This writing course is designed for graduate students who have made significant progress in their degree programs and are thinking about larger, ongoing writing projects: a prospectus, a conference paper, or an article for publication.
-Writing 630 targets projects that are as essential to a graduate student’s success, but are not part of the dissertation.
+This writing course is designed for graduate students who have made significant progress in their degree programs and are thinking about larger, ongoing writing projects: a prospectus, a conference paper, an article for publication, or a specific dissertation chapter.
+Writing 630 targets projects that are as essential to a graduate student’s success, but are not necessarily limited to the dissertation.

 The first five weeks will be spent in a traditional discussion forum, reviewing the basics of clear academic writing and of the demands of writing in graduate school.
 Topics will include argumentation, drafting, revision, grammar, audience, tone, and incorporating sources.
 During the next four to five weeks you will share portions of your work, in class, for peer review and discussion.
 These meetings will focus on the materials you have been working on during the semester.
 The course will then progress to individual conferences with the instructor to discuss the results of the peer reviews and their application to your work.